Find out more about the vaping related services we offer below

 Most EVALI patients are young individuals who have smoked Marijuana (THC) with E-cigarettes or Flavored E-cigarettes.
-Smoking E-cigarettes without THC or flavors is still not safe.
-Pathology reports have shown fat accumulation causing a type of pneumonia called Lipoid Pneumonia.
-High concentration of Vitamin E have been found which is injurious to the epithelial lining of the lungs.
+Pathology shows fat accumulation causing a type of pneumonia called Lipoid Pneumonia.
+High concentrations of Vitamin E have been found to be injurious to the epithelial lining of the lungs.

-Common symptoms of EVALI will look a lot like the flu.
-You may feel chest pain, experience coughing, shortness of breath, abdominal pain, nausea and even weight loss.
-Should symptoms persist and or worsen, please consult with your doctor to discuss your symptoms as they can often be signs of EVALI.
+Common symptoms of EVALI look a lot like the flu.
+You may feel chest pain and experience coughing, shortness of breath, abdominal pain, nausea, and even weight loss.
+Should symptoms persist and/or worsen, please consult with your doctor to discuss your symptoms as they can often be signs of EVALI.

-2,051 cases of vaping-related illnesses have been reported along with 39 deaths, according to the CDC.
-The cause of the lung injuries and deaths have prompted health officials to warn against vaping altogether and for state and federal lawmakers to mull or impose vaping sale bans.
+The CDC has reported thousands of cases of vaping-related illnesses along with several deaths.
+The cause of the lung injuries and deaths have prompted health officials to warn the public against vaping; and for state and federal lawmakers to impose vaping sale bans.

 At Prana Health, we are well equipped to evaluate illness caused by vaping.
 We offer a full spectrum of breathing tests, oxygen measurement and behavioral and counseling services to help patients quit vaping.